Skip to Main Content

 Indigenous Digital Archive Treaties Explorer

 This site was created by the Museum of Indian Arts and Culture, Santa Fe and the U.S. National Archives Office of Innovation.
-The site has digitized versions of the original treaties and maps of land sessions organized by date, tribes named in the original document, and present day tribal name.
+It has digitized versions of the original treaties and maps of land sessions organized by date, tribes named in the original document, and present day tribal name.

 NDN Collective